zxc479773533/LetMeSeeSee/README.md

     void ScanSourceCode(const std::string &path);
     // Set the log file.
 If you do not call this function, the default is std::clog.
 If the parameter is empty, the log will not be printed. void SetLogFile(const std::string &filename);
+    // Set the password.
+If you do not call this function, all any user connection void SetPassword(const std::string& password);
   };
 ```